 For an elder who has Alzheimer's Disease or dementia, bathing and getting dressed presents a series of progressing challenges.

 While some elders with Alzheimer's Disease or dementia don't mind bathing, for others it is a frightening, confusing experience.
-Advance planning can help make bath time better for both of you.
+Advance planning can simplify bathing for both of you.